padraigUCSD/cse110-w21-group31/specs/adrs/0009-scope-reduction.md

-# Should we reduce the scope of our delivery and kill the task tracker feature?
+# Reduce the scope of our delivery and kill the task tracker feature

 * Status:  accepted
 * Deciders: All-team (1..8)